 Preparing for the Hiking

-On Field Studies Tanzania, you should be prepared for day hikes, as well as a weeklong trek up Mount Kilimanjaro.
+On Kilimanjaro, you should be prepared for day hikes, as well as a weeklong trek up Mount Kilimanjaro.
 During the trek, your group will be accompanied by professional guides and porters who will carry the majority of your group's gear.
 You will carry a day pack with additional layers of clothing, water, snacks, a camera and lunch.
 In the month before your trip, you should break-in your hiking boots (wear them a lot!) and complete the pre-trip training (see below).
 Once on your trip, you'll find that enthusiasm and a positive attitude will help to make the trip a success for you... and for everyone in your group.

 - 4 weeks before your trip: three 30-minute hikes or walks in your boots.